 Lewis served as a Center 2003 panelist in Pew Fellowships, and he participated in “Music and Identity: The Risks and Rewards of Boundary-Crossing,” a 2010 Center symposium that explored the artistic journeys of musicians and composers whose work exemplifies the risks and the rewards of crossing stylistic, social, and cultural boundaries.
 In summer 2014, he wrote the keynote essay for the Center’s Question of Practice series on co-authorship.

-In 1995 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 23 dance and music organizations in the greater Philadelphia region.
+In 2001 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 57 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.